ycexiao/scikit-package/doc/source/conda-forge-guide.rst

 The process is divided into three steps:

-1. :ref:`Prepare recipe: <conda-forge-recipe-prepare>` You will learn to prepare package information in a file called ``meta.yaml`` using our group's cookiecutting template.
+1. :ref:`Prepare recipe: <conda-forge-recipe-prepare>` You will learn to prepare package information in a file called ``meta.yaml`` using our group's scikit-package template.
 The file serves as a recipe for building your conda package.
 The recipe contains the package version, the source code, the dependencies, the license, etc.

 2. :ref:`Upload therecipe: <conda-forge-recipe-upload>` Once you have the ``meta.yaml`` generated, you will create a pull request the staged-recipe repository in the conda-forge repository `here <https://github.com/conda-forge/staged-recipes>`_